 I now look from my living room, through the glass door wall to view my bonsai collection.
 State of the art glass, heat reduction, motorized vents, screens, reverse osmosis water, hot water heat etc. ... it's like a Burger King but with bonsai !"

-When I visited Dustin and his wife Bobbie, we walked from the living room through glass doors into a different world.
+When I visited Dustin and his wife Bobbie in Michigan, we walked from the living room through glass doors into a different world.

 I was amazed at his beautiful bonsai trees.